tazgreenwood/Jupiter/README.md

 The “change password” screen allows a banker to change his login password.

 The “sign out” button takes the banker back to the login screen.

+INSTALATION INSTRUCTIONS

+Download and install Java: https://java.com/en/download/ Make sure you are connected to the internet so that you have access to the database.
+Run Jupiter.jar, no installation required.